 2. We obtained a list of classes by school, school type, and class size as reported on the schedule.
-We then traced a sample of 10 classes to the October 1 roll books for those classes and determined if the class was properly classified on the schedule.
+We then traced a sample of 10 classes to the October 1 roll books for those classes and observed that the class was properly classified on the schedule.

-There were no exceptions noted.
+There were two exceptions noted.